Pradumnasaraf/DDRSS/README.md

 ### ✍️ Commands:

 Bot use (`/`) as a prefix, that's every command will start with a slash (`/`)

+- `/ddrss` - to check wether the bot is alive or not.

-- `/allcmd` - Returns all the DDRSS Bot command
+- `/allcmd` - returns a list of all DDRSS Bot commands.

-- `/serurl <your sharable bookmark URL>` - To set the the Bookmark URL (RSS Feed URL).
+- `/serurl <your sharable bookmark URL>` - to set user daily dev rss bookmark url.

-- `/bm` - Returns your latest 5 Bookmarks.
+- `/bookmarks` - returns all of the user's bookmarked post (latest - 5 post).

-- `/latestbm` - Returns latest bookmark.
+- `/latestbm` - returns the user's latest bookmarked post.

-- `/dd` - Returns a short description about daily.dev.
+- `/dailydev` - returns a short description about daily dev

-- `/searchbm <Keyword>` <keyword> Returns the bookmarks matching that Keyword
+ - `/searchbm <Keyword>` - search and returns user bookmarked posts matching the specific keyword.

   Eg: `/searchbm Open Source`

 ### ⭐ Features:

   - User Specific - By User Specific means, storing the user data individually with their ID's
+  - Slash Commands - Uses Slash commands, directly integrated to message box, no need to rember the commands.
   - Search Function - User easily find their Bookmarked blog with the simple command `/searchbm <Keyword>`
-  - Error Handling - If user tried to to command like `/bm` or `/latestbm` without setting the URL, the bot will handle that.
+  - Error Handling - If user tried to use the command like `/bm` or `/latestbm` without setting the URL, the bot will handle that and prompt you.

   <p align="center"><img src="https://user-images.githubusercontent.com/51878265/158070808-7f2a0cb6-3d0e-4c14-88fa-2fb4aa6c9b53.png"></p>